 Ojulari’s pass rushing ability alone might be worth a first-round pick.
 However, there is some inconsistency in his game, particularly against the run.

-Predictably, when Ojulari isn’t pressing upfield with his initial burst, his thin frame and lesser length can be superseded by linemen looking to create displacement.
+Predictably, when Ojulari isn’t pressing upfield with his initial burst, his smaller frame can be superseded by linemen looking to create displacement.
 There are times on tape when Ojulari builds up enough momentum to pop run defenders and maintain the edge, but he doesn’t have the anchor to hold his ground consistently.

 At the core of his profile, Ojulari is a pass rush specialist.
 But even despite his inconsistencies in run defense, he’s not a liability there.
 His high motor, agility, and hand power help him compete, and he has enough in his toolbox to disengage and pursue running backs when they break to the outside.